VsixCommunity/docs/docs/getting-started/your-first-extension.md

 Open the *VSCommandTable.vsct* file and find a `<Group>` and a `<Button>`.
 Notice how the button specifies the group as being its parent and the group's parent is the built-in *VSMainMenu/Tools* menu.

-For our extension, we want the *Insert GUID* command button to be under the *Edit* main menu, so we are going to re-parent the group to match.
+For our extension, we want the *Insert GUID* command button to be under the *Edit* main menu, so we are going to re-parent the group to the Edit menu.
+Replace *Tools* with *Edit* just like in the following snippet:

 ```xml
 <Group guid="InsertGuid" id="MyMenuGroup" priority="0x0600">